For small cities across Alabama with Haitian populations, Springfield is a cautionary tale

 The uproar culminated in a public meeting where some residents sought clarity about the federal program that allowed Haitians to work in Alabama legally, while others called for landlords to “cut off the housing” for Haitians and suggested that the migrants have a “smell to them,” according to audio recordings.

-To Unique Dunson, a 27-year-old lifelong Albertville resident and community activist, these sentiments felt familiar.
+To Unique Dunston, a 27-year-old lifelong Albertville resident and community activist, these sentiments felt familiar.

-“Every time Albertville gets a new influx of people who are not white, there seems to be a problem,” Dunson said.
+“Every time Albertville gets a new influx of people who are not white, there seems to be a problem,” Dunston said.

 Dunston said the billboards are a way to “push back” against the notion that migrants are unwelcome.

-Note: This story was first published on Oct.
-6, 2024.
-It was updated on Oct 9, 2024, to correct that Pastor John Pierre-Charles was not involved with the formation of the nonprofit that Gerilynn Hanson started.